 Related Article: Things to Do Before Patenting Something

-Patent status lets you market your invention with less risk of theft.
-Hence, patent-pending status doesn’t give legal protection however; it does deter theft of ideas.
+Further, patent status lets you market your invention with less risk of theft.
+Hence, patent-pending status doesn’t give legal protection, however; it does deter theft of ideas.

 - Others are less likely to copy a patent-pending invention because copying could lead to a lawsuit if you receive your patent.

-- Patent status deters similar applications because the first applicant has first-to-file rights.
+- Also, patent status deters similar applications because the first applicant has first-to-file rights.

 - Ask the USPTO to speed up your application review.

 - Ask the copier to stop making or selling the invention.

 - Let the copier continue making or selling the invention.
 A copier may create a demand for your invention, which can allow you to more easily market your invention.

 If your invention’s patent status is pending, you should mark the status of your product, it’s packaging, and its marketing materials.
 So, patent-pending marks can take several forms.

 - “Patents pending,” if you have multiple applications for an invention.

 - “Patent applied for” or “U.S. patent applied for”.